laptop keyboard Computers & Technology

 TV: How to Turn Off Smart TV Snooping Features - Advice on how to how to limit the amount of personal data being collected by your TV (2023, Consumer Reports).
 See also Internet of Things (IoT), and TV: Antennas and Digital Television.

-VPNs (Virtual Private Network) NEW! - Explains what a VPN is, how it works, and why may want to use one to safeguard your browsing (2024, Lifehacker; part of Ziff Davis digital media and internet company)).
+VPNs (Virtual Private Network) - Explains what a VPN is, how it works, and why may want to use one to safeguard your browsing (2024, Lifehacker; part of Ziff Davis digital media and internet company)).
 See also Privacy links, above.

 Wireless Connections and Bluetooth Security Tips - Summarizes the risks associated with using unsecured Wi-Fi networks and Bluetooth connections to access the internet, with advice on keeping yourself safe (2021, Federal Communications Commission).
-Securing Wireless Networks suggests precautions you can take to help minimize risks (2021, Cybersecurity and Infrastructure Security Agency).
+Securing Wireless Networks [Archived page] suggests precautions you can take to help minimize risks (2021, Cybersecurity and Infrastructure Security Agency).
 Wireless Security: Tips for Using Public Wi-Fi Networks offers advice on protecting your personal information when using a public Wi-Fi (2023, Federal Trade Commission).
 See also How To Secure Your Home Wi-Fi Network (2022, Federal Trade Commission et al.), Home Network Security, Security, and Wi-Fi, above.

 Workstation Ergonomics - See Ergonomics, above.